DIF Statistical Inference without Knowing Anchoring Items: Abstract

 \section{Abstract}

 Establishing the invariance property of an instrument (e.g., a questionnaire or test) is a key step for establishing its measurement validity.
-Measurement invariance is typically assessed by differential item functioning (DIF) analysis, i.e., detecting DIF items whose response distribution depends not only on the latent trait measured by the instrument but also the group membership.
+Measurement invariance is typically assessed by differential item functioning (DIF) analysis, i.e., detecting DIF items whose response distribution depends not only on the latent trait measured by the instrument but also on the group membership.
 DIF analysis is confounded by the group difference in the latent trait distributions.
-Many DIF analyses require to know several anchor items that are DIF-free and then draw inference on whether each of the rest is a DIF item, where the anchor items are used to calibrate the latent trait distributions.
-When no prior information on anchor items is available or some anchor items are misspecified, item purification methods and regularized estimation methods can be used.
-The former iteratively purifies the anchor set by a stepwise model selection procedure and the later selects the DIF-free items by a LASSO-type regularization approach.
+Many DIF analyses require knowing several anchor items that are DIF-free in order to draw inferences on whether each of the rest is a DIF item, where the anchor items are used to identify the latent trait distributions.
+When no prior information on anchor items is available, or some anchor items are misspecified, item purification methods and regularized estimation methods can be used.
+The former iteratively purifies the anchor set by a stepwise model selection procedure, and the latter selects the DIF-free items by a LASSO-type regularization approach.
 Unfortunately, unlike the methods based on a correctly specified anchor set, these methods are not guaranteed to provide valid statistical inference (e.g., confidence intervals and $p$-values).
 In this paper, we propose a new method for DIF analysis under a multiple indicators and multiple causes (MIMIC) model for DIF.
 This method adopts a minimal $L_1$ norm condition for identifying the latent trait distributions.
-It can not only accurately estimate the DIF effects of individual items without requiring prior knowledge about an anchor set, but also draw valid statistical inference, which yields accurate detection of DIF items.
-The inference results further allow us to control the type-I error for DIF detection.
+Without requiring prior knowledge about an anchor set, it can accurately estimate the DIF effects of individual items and further draw valid statistical inferences for quantifying the uncertainty.
+Specifically, the inference results allow us to control the type-I error for DIF detection, which may not be possible with item purification and regularized estimation methods.
 We conduct simulation studies to evaluate the performance of the proposed method and compare it with the anchor-set-based likelihood ratio test approach and the LASSO approach.
-The proposed method is further applied to analyzing the three personality scales of Eysenck personality questionnaire - revised (EPQ-R).
+The proposed method is applied to analyzing the three personality scales of the Eysenck personality questionnaire - revised (EPQ-R). \\